What is Server-Side Analytics and Tracking?

 As a result of the request coming to your domain directly and not to a third-party analytics platform, it also implies that cookies are being created from your proxy server, which is housed within the primary website domain.
 Both browser detection and ad filters do not identify it.

 This method combines both client-side data collection and server-side analysis and dispatch.
 Implementation is just as simple with server-side tracking when a first-party collector is used, and you can also greatly increase data control and accuracy at the same time.
-Additionally, while using first-party collector with server-side tracking, you can still collect data using a client-side technique, without requiring any help from Google Tag Manager or other Google servers.
+In addition to this,, while using a first-party collector with server-side tracking, you can still collect data using a client-side technique, without requiring any help from Google Tag Manager or other Google servers.

 Here are the advantages of this technique:

-• Improved information accuracy: Ad blockers or intelligent tracking protection (ITP) have little to no impact on your data.
+- Improved information accuracy: With ad blockers or intelligent tracking protection (ITP) have little to no impact on your data.

-• Easy implementation: Can be implemented without the need for specialized knowledge and equipment.
+- Easy implementation: Without the need for specialized knowledge and equipment.

 Server-Side Analytics Tracking: Pros and Cons